-Populations of C. porosus have been monitored in the Northern Territory since the species was declared protected in 1971 through a range of varied monitoring projects undertaken by the University of Sydney, Parks Australia North (Kakadu National Park), Wildlife Management International (WMI), DLRM and individual PWC parks.
+Populations of C. porosus have been monitored in the Northern Territory since the species was declared protected in 1971 through a range of varied monitoring projects undertaken by the University of Sydney, Parks Australia North (Kakadu National Park), Wildlife Management International (WMI), DENR and individual PWC parks.
 The standardised spotlight surveys started in 1975 and have continued since then in the Adelaide River, Blyth River, Cadell River, Daly River, Glyde River, Liverpool River, Mary River and Tomkinson River on a biennial basis (Figure 1, Appendix 2).
 In addition four rivers (Wildman River, West Alligator River, South Alligator River and East Alligator River) in Kakadu National Park are surveyed annually by Parks Australia North.
-Data from the Kakadu rivers up to 2007 and 2014 only are available to DLRM at this time.
-Surveys have been carried out in these rivers post 2007, however processing and analysis constraints by Kakadu National Park Service have resulted in this data for the period 2008 to 2014 being unavailable for this report.
-Kakadu National Park Service have indicated that the data will be available for future reporting.
+Data from the Kakadu rivers up to 2007 and 2014 and 2015 only are available to DENR at this time.
+Surveys have been carried out in these rivers between 2007 and 2014, however processing and analysis constraints by Kakadu National Park Service have resulted in this data for the period 2008 to 2013 being unavailable for this report.
+Future availability of this data is not known at this time.